monolayer/monorepo/docs/guide/schema-definition/columns/enumerated-types.md

 # Enumerated types

-Columns based on enumerated types are supported by `monolayer`.
+Columns based on enumerated types are supported by `monolayer-pg`.

 First, you declare an enum type with the [`enumType`](./../../../reference/api/pg/functions/enumType.md).